Towards safe Bayesian optimization with Wiener kernel regression: PROBLEM STATEMENT: SAFE BO

 The action $\gls{xsafe}$ is used as a safe (but suboptimal) backup if no feasible solution to the \gls{bo} problem can be found, e.g., due to large uncertainty in the surrogate model.
-In order to guarantee safety with high probability, probabilistic uniform error bounds for the surrogate model are of utmost importance.
-Consider the following standard definition of probabilistic uniform error bounds for the regression error~\cite[Def.~2.1]{Lederer2019}. \begin{definition}[Uniform error bound] Let $g: \mathcal{X} \to \mathcal{Y}$ be an unknown function following the measurement equation~\eqref{eq:system} and let $\gls{kermean}: \mathcal{X} \to \mathcal{Y}$ be the mean estimate \eqref{eq:kermean} based on the noisy dataset \eqref{eq:dataset}.
-The regression exhibits a probabilistic uniformly bounded error on a compact set $\mathcal{X} \subset \mathbb{R}^{n_x}$ if there exists a function $\gls{bound}: \mathcal{X} \to \mathbb{R}$ such that for some $\delta \in (0,\,1)$
+In order to guarantee safety with high probability, probabilistic error bounds for the surrogate model are of utmost importance.
+Consider the following standard definition of probabilistic error bounds for the regression error (cf.~\cite[Def.~2.1]{Lederer2019}). \begin{definition}[Probabilistic error bound] Let ${f: \mathcal{X} \to \mathcal{Y}}$ be an unknown function following the measurement equation~\eqref{eq:system} and let $\gls{kermean}: \mathcal{X} \to \mathcal{Y}$ be the mean estimate \eqref{eq:kermean} based on the noisy dataset \eqref{eq:dataset}.
+The regression exhibits a probabilistically bounded error on a compact set $\mathcal{X} \subset \mathbb{R}^{n_x}$ if there exists a function $\gls{bound}: \mathcal{X} \to \mathbb{R}$ such that for all $x \in \mathcal{X}$